nfrechette/acl-ue4-plugin/Docs/README.md

 Three boolean flags are also provided to control the per segment range reduction for debugging purposes.

 Two values control how segments are partitioned: *Ideal Num Key Frames Per Segment and Max Num Key Frames Per Segment*.
 ACL will attempt to have segments of the ideal number of key frames while never exceeding the maximum value provided.
 The default values are sensible and should be suitable for everyday use.

+## UE4 reports a high compression error, how come?

+In rare cases UE4 can report a high compression error with the ACL plugin.
+To better understand why, make sure to read [how error is measured](error_measurements.md).

+Note that a possible source of high error can come from this [issue](https://github.com/nfrechette/acl-ue4-plugin/issues/7).

 ## Performance metrics